CoFH/cofh.github.io/docs/augment-auxiliary-sieve/index.md

 (e.g. 25% for a 125% chance) becomes the chance of the secondary product being produced twice.

-If auxiliary sieves are installed together with [auxiliary reception coils](/docs/augment-auxiliary-reception-coil/), their energy increase percentages are added together before being applied to the amount of energy required per operation.
+If auxiliary sieves are installed together with other augments that increase the amount of energy required per operation, their energy increase percentages are added together before being applied to the amount of energy.